LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 ```
 The encoder requires command line options for setting mode, offset and call sign.
 This information is encoded in the packet, so that the decoder doesn't require any options.

 As demonstrated in [rattlegram-openmodem](https://github.com/LieBtrau/rattlegram-openmodem), the ESP32 is too slow to decode the audio in real-time.
+The Teensy4.0 might be fast enough.

-## Master version
+## Master branch

 ### Offline test ✅
+#### Step by step
 ```bash
 $ dd if=/dev/urandom of=uncoded.dat bs=1 count=5380
 5380+0 records in